 Step 1: Install Sheetgo

-Once inside the web application, click on +Create workflow and then Connect to create the filter connection between your two Excel files.
+Click +Create workflow and then Connect to create the filter connection between your two Excel files.

 Step 2: Upload Excel to Google Drive

-Step 3: Choose your data source
+Step 3: Select your data source

 Step 5: Filter your data